 Mr. Pretti, an ICU nurse, was also a member of National Nurses United, the nation’s largest union and professional association of registered nurses, which has called for the “abolition of ICE.”

-National Nurses United called on senators not to support a Homeland Security appropriations bill that is up for approval this week, which may risk triggering another government shutdown.
+National Nurses United called on senators not to support a Homeland Security appropriations bill that is up for approval this week, which could force a partial government shutdown.

 • Kerry Picket can be reached at kpicket@washingtontimes.com.